mwilen/hokanjs/README.md

 console.log(hokan.text) // This is awesome!
 ```

-Hokan provides a change listener `onChange(fn)` and which returns the new values of the interpolated placeholders
+Hokan provides a change callback `onChange(fn)` which returns the new values of the interpolated placeholders
 ```
 hokan.onChange((obj) => {
   console.log(obj)